Google Analytics vs Google Search Console

 If your mobile design is not compatible, it will increase the bounce rate and low traffic.
 Make sure that your content fits the screen size, good resolution and links and buttons are proper.

-With the help of above information, now you can better understand your users within the site and organic search.
+With the help of the above information, now you can better understand your users within the site and organic search.
 You can easily analyze and understand, which pages or content is important, and will give conversion rate as well you can fix all the issues.